-"Effective Date" means the effective date of this Contract, which is [DATE], found on the last page of this Contract with signatures.
+"Effective Date" means the effective date of this Contract, which is July 1, 2019, found on the first page of this Contract.

 "Facility" or "Facilities" means the facilities, including without limitation, all buildings classrooms, and other spaces owned or leased by the School, and used by the School, its staff, teachers, and students, for educational and recreational purposes, and other purposes connected with the Mission of the School.